dotnet/AspNetCore.Docs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/use-open-types-in-odata-v4.md

 uid: web-api/overview/odata-support-in-aspnet-web-api/odata-v4/use-open-types-in-odata-v4
 title: "Open Types in OData v4 with ASP.NET Web API | Microsoft Docs"
 author: microsoft
-description: "In OData v4, an open type is a stuctured type that contains dynamic properties, in addition to any properties that are declared in the type definition.
+description: "In OData v4, an open type is a structured type that contains dynamic properties, in addition to any properties that are declared in the type definition.
 Open..." ms.author: riande ms.date: 09/15/2014 ms.assetid: f25f5ac5-4800-4950-abe5-c97750a27fc6